skywalkershen/Reading-Notes/JS_GoodParts/notes.md

     * Declare function before use.
     ***
 6. **Global Variables**
     The biggest con for Javascript, try to avoid using it.
 If have to use it, use uppercase or something easey to notice, like a prefix g.
+Also note that using prefix can avoid namespace pollution, yet too many global variables may slow some browsers down.
     ***
 7. **Always use ````{}```` for blocks**
     ***